Chwiggy/thesis_bachelor/src/thesis.typ

       This can be generalised to a access measure: Destination opportunities outside this circle are considered reachable and counted, opportunities without are left out.
       This measure then encapsulates "all possible destinations within [a] travel cost threshold" @levinson_towards_2020.
       That then is what @verduzco_torres_public_2024 would call an cummulative accesibility measure.
       A modern tool that provides such isochrone maps is for example ors @heigit_openrouteservice_2023.
-Using Isochrones as an easy to understand and interpretable measure of access in geoinformation systems has a much longer history however @osullivan_using_2000 @bauer_computing_2008 @levinson_towards_2020.
+Using Isochrones as an easy to understand and interpretable measure of access in geoinformation systems has a much longer history however @osullivan_using_2000 @bauer_computing_2008 @zeng_visualizing_2014 @levinson_towards_2020.
+This might be because they are a visually simple tool that can be easily overlaid over geographic maps of a study area @zeng_visualizing_2014.
       //TODO expand
+      - ideas from @zeng_visualizing_2014

       Besides cummulative there's also individual accessibility measures that are relevant for locations where not the access to a variety of locations is important, but the access to a specific location is of interest.
 This can be true for services that are common but not generally interchangeable either due to restrictions on their use or scarcity.
 For these measures the minimum travel cost is of relevance @verduzco_torres_public_2024.
       //TODO expand